beyondstorage/go-service-fs/docs/rfcs/78-unify-path-behavior.md

 ## Proposal

-### Absolute Path and Relative Path
+### Absolute path and relative path

 Service SHOULD support two kinds of path:

-- Absolute Path:
+- Absolute path:
     - For Unix, the absolute path starts with `/`.
-    - For Windows, the absolute path starts with a drive letter, or the path separator to represent an absolute path from the root of the current drive.
+    - For Windows, the absolute path starts with a drive letter, or the directory separator to represent an absolute path from the root of the current drive.
-- Relative Path:
+- Relative path:
-    - The relative path is for the working directory `WorkDir`.
+    - The relative path is based on the working directory.

-### WorkDir and path

-`WorkDir` specifies the working directory of the process.
+### Directory separator

+From user side:

+- System-related directory separator SHOULD be allowed.
+  - When the drive letter is included for Windows, it should be something like `c:\\a\\b`.

 From service side:

+- Service SHOULD translate passed in paths into platform-specific paths at the beginning of operations.

+### Implementation

+**work_dir**

+The pair `work_dir` specifies the working directory of the process.

+From service side:

-- `WorkDir` SHOULD be an absolute path.
+- `work_dir` SHOULD be an absolute path.
-  - For Unix, `WorkDir` MUST start with `/`.
+  - For Unix, `work_dir` MUST start with `/`.
-  - For Windows, `WorkDir` with prefix `/` means an absolute path from the root of the current drive.
-And `WorkDir` starts with drive letter SHOULD be allowed.
+  - For Windows, `work_dir` with prefix `/` means an absolute path from the root of the current drive.
+And `work_dir` starts with drive letter SHOULD be allowed.
 - The default value is `/`.
-- Service SHOULD set `WorkDir` to the path name after the evaluation of any symbolic links internal.
+- Service SHOULD set `work_dir` to the path name after the evaluation of any symbolic links internal.

+**path**

-`path` is the file or directory path for operations.
+The field `path` is the file or directory path for operations.

 From service side:

-- For Unix, `path` could be an absolute path or a relative path.
+- For Unix, `path` could be an absolute path or a relative path based on `work_dir`.
-- For Windows, `path` could be a relative path for `WorkDir` or an absolute path from the root of the current drive.
+- For Windows, `path` could be a relative path based on `work_dir` or an absolute path from the root of the current drive like `\Program Files\Custom Utilities\StringFinder.exe`.
 But absolute path with driver letter SHOULD NOT be allowed.

 From user side:

 - Users SHOULD follow the file naming of file system.

-### Path Separator

-System-related path separator SHOULD be allowed.
-When the drive letter is included for Windows, it should be something like `c:\\a\\b`.

-From service side:

-- Service SHOULD be able to tolerate path separator errors and handle translating things into platform-specific paths internally.
+**Object:{Path, ID}**

+`Object` will be returned by creating/stat/retrieve a file or object to identify the operation object.

 - For the unique key `Object.ID` in storage, it SHOULD be an absolute path compatible with the target platform.
+  - For Unix, it should be like `/path/to/workdir/hello.txt`.
+  - For Windows, it should be like `c:\\path\\to\\workdir\\hello.txt`.
 - For the file path `Object.Path` in storage, it SHOULD always be separated by slash (`/`).

 ## Rationale